KnpLabs/KnpUserBundle/Resources/doc/index.rst

 Note::

-    You need to activate SwiftmailerBundle to be able to use the fonctionnalities using emails (confirmation of the account, resetting of the password).
+    You need to activate SwiftmailerBundle to be able to use the functionalities using emails (confirmation of the account, resetting of the password).

 The login form and all the routes used to create a user and reset the password